materialsproject/pymatgen/docs/installation.rst

 4. Atomistic Simulation Environment or ASE 3.6+: Required for the usage of the adapters in pymatgen.io.aseio between pymatgen's core Structure object and the Atoms object used by ASE.
 Get it at https://wiki.fysik.dtu.dk/ase/.
+   Note that the ASE package is incompatible with Python 3.x at the moment.
 5. OpenBabel with Python bindings (http://openbabel.org): Required for the usage of the adapters in pymatgen.io.babelio between pymatgen's Molecule and OpenBabel's OBMol.
 Opens up input and output support for the very large